golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 })();
 ```

-Note: all commands are executed in a chain after `.beginBatch()`.
+Note: all commands after `.beginBatch()` are run in a sequence.
 The chain is terminated with `.end()`.
-The output is a Promise of results obejcts.
-They are stored at index according to their position in the chain (first command after `beginVatch()` has index 0).
+The output is a Promise of array of result obejcts.
+They are stored at index according to their position in the command chain (first command after `beginBatch()` has index 0).

 The output of the 3rd command `run('cat /golem/input/output.txt')` is undex index of 2.

 ![Commands batch end](/assets/batch_end_log.png "Requestor script output logs")

-#### Organising commands into batch produsing a Readable stream
+#### Organising commands into batch producing a Readable stream

-Use the beginBatch() method and chain the commands followed by endStream().
+Use the beginBatch() method and chain commands followed by `endStream()`.

 ```js
 import { TaskExecutor } from "yajsapi";